aikoyama/DNB_DS_Crashcourse/README.md

 ## Option 2 with Google Colaboratory: If you have a google account
 1. Click on the link: https://drive.google.com/file/d/1r4gYqhjyW2MjgnKuucMhAN3Iu9XcX5sJ/view?usp=sharing

-A) Click on "Open with" and if available, choose: "Google Colaboratory"
+a) Click on "Open with" and if available, choose: "Google Colaboratory"

-B) If the option is not available, then choose: "Connect more apps"
+b) If the option is not available, then choose: "Connect more apps"

 ![It looks like this](images/2_001.png)

-B(1).
+b(1).
 Enter "colaboratory" and press search, then select "Google Colaboratory"
 ![It looks like this](images/2_002.png)

-B(2).
+b(2).
 Click "Connect"
 ![It looks like this](images/2_003.png)

 2. When the notebook is loaded, choose "File" -> "Save a copy in Drive"